FAQ'S

 When you complete the purchase, the plans will be delivered online to the e-mail address provided within the next 2 business days

 Payment options will include Visa, Mastercard, PayPal, Stripe, bank deposit or crypto currencies.
-For bank deposit or international transfer please contact us
+For bank deposit, international transfer or any other payment options please contact us

 The project is copyrighted and its reproduction, or the reproduction of its parts by any form without the written consent of the copyright owners is expressly prohibited and subject of the criminal and/or civil provisions of the Australian copyright laws and the international copyright treaties.